revaturelabs/interviewquestions/Python/Python- Module/PIP & Pylint.md

 ---

-12.What is the lint errors?
+12.What are the lint errors?

 <details><summary><b>Show Answer </b></summary>